loafey/master-thesis/Slut/4.0 - Compilation/main.typ

     Used for argument passing, capturing, and calculations.
   ],
 )
-Works very similarly to the setups in stack machines, such as the JVM or a WASM interpreter!
+Works very similarly to JVM/WASM!

-In most other languages the system-stack would contain multiple stack frames, but due to tail-call optimizations we only ever use one!
+Only ever uses one stack frame due to tail-call optimizations!

 == Compilation Scheme